priority5/qt/qtwebengine/src/3rdparty/chromium/docs/threading_and_tasks.md

 wouldn't be possible otherwise (sequences can hop threads instead of being stuck behind unrelated work on a dedicated thread).
-Ability to hop threads also means the thread count can dynamically adapt to the machine's true resource availability (faster on bigger machines, avoids trashing on slower machines).
+Ability to hop threads also means the thread count can dynamically adapt to the machine's true resource availability (increased parallelism on bigger machines, avoids trashing resources on smaller machines).

 Many core APIs were recently made sequence-friendly (classes are rarely thread-affine -- i.e. only when using thread-local-storage or third-party APIs